dkueken/OccPy/README.md

 ```

 ### Compile the c++ side of the OccPy tool

+Compile c++ side and install occpy package using:
+pip install -v .

+There will probably appear several warning messages.
+These can mostly be ignored (TODO: @kueken: check on these warnings!)
+If compilation was successful, the tool can be imported using

 Navigate to the src folder where setup.py is located
 ```commandline
 cd occpy/src